benhartz/pimged-example/README.md

 ## [code pages are found here](https://benhartz.github.io/pimged-pages/)

-## Before use
+## Installation
-Intall the test code by using the following method
+A test package is created for the project, and it is possible to install it, with dependencies from testPyPi using the following command in the terminal for a Windows machine:
 ```
 python -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple PImGed
 ```